d70-t/ipldstore/README.md

 So the first item are the raw bytes (we've disabled compression, so that we can observe the bytes `\x01`, `\x02` and `\x03` corresponding to the array data `[1, 2, 3]`.
 The other object is a nested dag-cbor object which can be represented as a nested dictionary.
 It contains all the zarr metadata files inlined as well as a link to the CID of the array data.
 (The `base` of the CID differs, but as the `base` is purely representational and does not identify the content, it matches the CID from above).

-It is also possible to transfer content via conrent archives (CAR):
+It is also possible to transfer content via content archives (CAR):

 ```
 >>> archive = m.to_car()